Devics: History

 Lov and O'Halloran formed the Devics in 1993, they were based in Los Angeles.

 In 1996, the band released its debut album, Buxom, on their own record label Splinter Records.
 They recorded their second album late 1997 early 1998, with it being released later in 1998.

 In 2001, The song Key is performed by the band in the bar called The Bronze in Buffy the Vampire Slayer during the fifth season, in an episode titled "Crush".
 The song's lyrics relate to the character Spike's struggle to overcome the pain of being a true vampire, which is caused by a chip implanted in his brain by a government agency.

 In 2009, Devics covered The Cure's "Catch" for the American Laundromat Records produced compilation Just Like Heaven - a tribute to The Cure.
-It was recorded by Pall Jenkins of the Black Heart Procession and included performances by Scott Mercado, Jimmy LaValle, Pall Jenkins as well as Dustin O'Halloran and Sara Lov.
+It was recorded by Pall Jenkins of the Black Heart Procession.

 In 2011, O'Halloran said of Devics that, "It helped [him] to understand how to write, and where it comes from."
-He also mention that he has the neurological condition synesthesia.
+He also mentioned that he has the neurological condition synesthesia.

 In 2014, Devics song “Salty Seas” was used as the credits song for episode four of Telltale’s “The Walking Dead: Season Two”.

 Other musical projects

-Devics have largely been inactive since 2006, with both Lov and O'Halloran have pursuing separate music careers.
+Devics have largely been inactive since 2006, with both Lov and O'Halloran pursuing separate music careers.
 Lov started releasing music under her own name in 2008.
-O'Halloran has released solo work since 2004, he has work on soundtracks and as a duo in A Winged Victory for the Sullen.
+O'Halloran has released solo work since 2004; he has worked on soundtracks and as a duo in A Winged Victory for the Sullen.